 This type of statistical analysis is used to study the relationships between variables within a sample, and you can make conclusions, generalizations or predictions about a bigger population.
 In other words, the sample accurately represents the population.

 Moreover, inference statistics allows businesses and other organizations to test a hypothesis and come up with conclusions about the data.

 One of the key reasons for the existing of inferential statistics is because it is usually too costly to study an entire population of people or objects.

 To sums up the above two main types of statistical analysis, we can say that descriptive statistics are used to describe data.
 Inferential statistics go further and it is used to infer conclusions and hypotheses.

 While the above two types of statistical analysis are the main, there are also other important types every scientist who works with data should know.

 If you want to make predictions about future events, predictive analysis is what you need.
 This analysis is based on current and historical facts.

-Marketing, financial services, online services providers, and insurance companies are among the main users of predictive analytics.
+Data-driven marketing, financial services, online services providers, and insurance companies are among the main users of predictive analytics.

 More and more businesses are starting to implement predictive analytics to increase competitive advantage and to minimize the risk associated with an unpredictable future.